Expert Guide to Landing Your Dream Job: Strategies for Crafting a Standout CV, Resume, Cover Letter and LinkedIn Profile

 - List your transferable skills

-- Include any relevant software or language skills
+- Incorporate any applicable software, language or skills

 Volunteer/Internship experience:

-- List any relevant experience you’ve gained through volunteering or internships
+- Write down any relevant experience that you’ve gained by volunteering or internships

 - You should highlight any achievements or responsibilities you held in these positions.